 The Scottish blackface is the most common breed of domestic sheep in the United Kingdom.
 Tough and adaptable, these animals can withstand exposed locations, such as those in the Scottish Highlands. ©John T. Andrews

-The Isle of Skye is connected to Scotland’s northwest coast by bridge.
+The Isle of Skye is connected to Scotland’s northwest coast by a bridge.
 The largest island in the Inner Hebrides archipelago, Skye has a coastline that is punctuated by peninsulas and narrow lochs, radiating out from a mountainous interior. ©John T. Andrews

 Those visiting Glen Cannich in the Northwest Highlands of Scotland for the first time are often struck by feelings of great solitude and remoteness.
 Red deer thrive here and are present on the lower slopes for most of the year, giving travelers a close-up glimpse into their lives. ©Candice Gaukel Andrews

-While walking the grounds at the Aigas Field Center, a locus for nature studies, in Inverness-shire, Scotland, not only will you find numbers of birds, deer and countless other wildlife but a horse that may ask to join you on your hike. ©John T. Andrews
+While walking the grounds at the Aigas Field Center, a locus for nature studies, in Inverness-Shire, Scotland, not only will you find numbers of birds, deer and countless other wildlife but a horse that may ask to join you on your hike. ©John T. Andrews

 The Scottish wildcat (Felis silvestris grampia) is larger than its continental cousins.
 It looks like a large and muscular tabby with a broad, flat head and distinctive brown-and-black stripes.
 Since 2011, the Aigas Field Center has been working to bring back the Scottish wildcat from the edge of extinction. ©John T. Andrews